The Tanius Campaign Journal - Chapter 13: Renlia's Plight

 How It Went Down: The party unleashed a very powerful ranged salvo on the first round.
-The whole party rolling with advantage, combined with Ungoldor's automatic critical hit from his Assassinate ability reduced an Ogre to single-digit HP during the surprise round.
+The whole party rolling with advantage combined with a critical hit from Ungoldor reduced an Ogre to single-digit HP during the surprise round.
 The Ogres immediately began dashing towards the party and closed most of the distance in the first round.
 Meesh sent Joey to intercept the Ogres, he drew their attention, and was quickly knocked out cold.

 The dimwitted Ogres, caught off guard, suffered through a second ranged salvo before reaching the party.
 It wasn’t long before a neat victory was secured, and if not for Joey's short-lived heroics (he was promptly knocked unconscious), it might have even been won without injury.
 Once the dust had settled, half of the party searched through the Ogres' belongings while the rest tried to contain the fire now burning on the hut after being subjected to a stray Firebolt from Bellamy.

 At first there seemed to be nothing but some loose coins, but Ungoldor's thorough investigation revealed an amulet with magical properties.

 Item: Homebrew - Burglar's Pendant

 Description: Grants the wearer +1 to Sleight of Hand checks and the ability to cast the Mending cantrip once per day.